qheilmann/CommandAPI-docs/docs/en/user-setup/command-conversion/single-command.md

 ::::tip Example – Converting plugin commands

-Say we're using [EssentialsX](https://www.spigotmc.org/resources/essentialsx.9089/) on our server, and we want to be able to use `/afk` and `/hat` in command blocks.
+Say we're using [EssentialsX](https://www.spigotmc.org/resources/essentialsx.9089/) on our server and we want to be able to use `/afk` and `/hat` in command blocks.
 This would allow us to use (for example) the following commands in command blocks:

 ```mccmd
 /execute as @p run afk